Teaching

 Mrinal has been involved in various law reform initiatives.
 He was part of the research team that assisted the Justice Verma Committee (2013) on amendments to rape laws.
 He assisted the Twentieth Law Commission of India on multiple projects involving criminal law.
 He was part of the sub-committee appointed by the Law Commission to draft the 262nd Report of the Commission on the “Death Penalty.”
 He was invited in July 2017 to make a presentation to the Parliamentary Standing Committee on Health & Family Welfare on the Surrogacy (Regulation) Bill, 2016.

 Mrinal has been appointed as an amicus curiae by the Delhi High Court in a number of cases.
 In Mithlesh Kushwaha v.
 State, which was a death sentence matter, he was asked to assist the court on the issue of sentence, and on the role and responsibilities of a probation officer in preparing a pre-sentence report.
-The Court, in its judgment, acknowledged the assistance provided by Mrinal in the matter (https://indiankanoon.org/doc/196223908/).
+The Court, in its judgment, acknowledged his assistance in the matter (https://indiankanoon.org/doc/196223908/).

-He is also currently providing assistance to the Delhi High Court in a matter involving conditions in the Women’s Prison in the Tihar Prisons Complex, New Delhi.
+Mrinal also provided assistance to the Delhi High Court in a matter involving conditions in the Women’s Prison in the Tihar Prisons Complex, New Delhi.
 The High Court in this case – High Court on its Own Motion v.
-State of Delhi – has issued orders based on the recommendations made by Mrinal.
+State of Delhi – has issued orders based on the recommendations made by him.
 In November 2017, Mrinal was appointed by the Delhi High Court as member of a three-member fact-finding enquiry committee to enquire into an incident of custodial violence in Tihar Jail.

 Research and Other Activities